instatetragrammaton/Patches/README.md

 # Disclaimer

 All patches are supplied as-is.
-All patches have been built from scratch.
-There are no patches in this repository from any commercially available soundsets.
+All patches have been built by me, from scratch.

+## So what exactly do you mean by this?

+It means that when I build a patch, I don't take anyone's existing patch and build on that.
+If someone else has created a patch called `Cool303Bass.fxp` - regardless whether it's in a commercial soundset or in a free one - and it uses a saw wave, then I'm not going to modify it to use a square wave and save it as `MyCool303BassOriginalPresetDoNotSteal.fxp`.

+Every patch you find here has started its life as an initialized patch - usually a boring, single-oscillator saw wave through a lowpass filter.

+That said, some of my presets assume that there's certain factory content present.
+This appears mostly to be the case with wavetable synthesizers that may store (in-line) the wavetables in the patch, or the patch contains references to these.
+To re-save these wavetables and give them other names would be just as disingenious as slightly tweaking and renaming patches from commercial soundsets, so I have to assume in good faith that these wavetables are factory content, but I cannot guarantee full GPLv3-style compliance.

 Some patches require additional samples to work.
 In most cases, they are not part of the patch itself; they have to be loaded separately.
 To keep everything coherent, they're wrapped in a ZIP file.
+These samples did not originally appear in commercial soundsets or in existing mechanical recordings; I've made them myself.

 Any references to equipment, songs, artists, videogames or other media are solely used for illustration.
 The trademarks and copyright are property of their respective owners.